pcapexpress/pcapexpress.github.io/TECH-BUREAU-PHASE-03.md

 <small>“09.wireshark-shell-traffic.png”<small>

-We see loads of trafic going to port 4433, we want to see the stream imediatly.
+We see loads of traffic going to port 4433, we want to see the stream immediately.

 ## 10.WIRESHARK SHELL STREAM